zeta-codes/sentinel-salesforce-connector-multienv/README.md

 | prod | 1,234 | 2026-02-19T23:05:00Z | 5 |
 | dev | 567 | 2026-02-19T23:06:00Z | 3 |

+### 3. Adjust Data Retention

+- Navigate to **Log Analytics Workspace** → **Tables** → `SalesforceServiceCloudV2_CL`
+- Change the **retention period** to align with your environment (default is 30 days)

 ## Microsoft Sentinel Analytics Rules

 The solution includes three pre-built analytics rules for detecting security threats in your Salesforce environments.
-These YAML files are located in the `analytic-rules/` folder:
+These YAML files are located in the `analytic-rules/` folder.
+You can also develop your own detection rules to tailor threat detection to your specific environment.

 | Rule Name | Severity | MITRE ATT&CK | Description |
 |-----------|----------|--------------|-------------|